Every morning you start your day with a sip of coffee – fresh, aromatic, and rich in taste and texture!

 In the case of the wet method, the coffee beans must be dried so that their humidity does not exceed 11%.
 This is done either by leaving them in the sun or using special air machines.

 The processing of coffee beans continues with peeling.
 The dried bark is removed mechanically.
 The process is completed by polishing the seeds to remove anything that may be left on them.

 Before taking their final shape, the green coffee beans are then placed in 60-70 kg bags in which they travel from Central and South America, Asia and Africa to their final destination.

 Quality control and coffee testing

 Roasting is the final stage before the coffee passes in the form of dark aromatic grains that you find in coffee drinking.
-Roasting significantly affects the taste, aroma, and even the color of the coffee that will reach your cup, so it is probably the most critical stage.
-A very important stage for coffee production!
+Roasting significantly affects the taste, aroma, and even the color of the coffee that will reach your cup.
+Therefore.
+Therefore, it is probably the most critical stage and a very important stage for coffee production!

 In our coffee shop, we have turned coffee roasting into art.
-For over 100 years, our coffees have been roasted with knowledge and passion in our traditional roaster, without the addition of preservatives or other chemicals, offering you the enjoyment, benefits and beneficial properties of good coffee.
+For over 100 years, our coffees have been roasted with knowledge and passion in our traditional roaster without the addition of preservatives or other chemicals, offering you the enjoyment, benefits, and advantageous properties of good coffee.

-To keep the coffee fresh as long as possible after grinding, be sure to store it in airtight containers away from heat, humidity, and sunlight.
+We want to keep our coffee fresh as long as possible after grinding so we make sure it is stored in airtight containers away from heat, humidity, and sunlight.
 A good tip is to grind as much coffee as you will consume in a week so that you always enjoy fresh coffee while maintaining all its aromas and special taste.